chintal31/chintal31/README.md

 💻 I'm a **Software Engineer** with 4+ years of experience in designing, developing, and deploying web applications.
 I specialize in the **JavaScript/TypeScript ecosystem** and have strong experience in **backend engineering**.

-⚡ I enjoy solving technical challenges, optimizing systems for performance & reliability, and implementing modern engineering practices such as:
+⚡ I enjoy solving technical challenges, optimizing systems for performance & reliability, and implementing modern engineering practices.
-- Authentication & security
-- CI/CD pipelines
-- Automated testing
-- Code quality & maintainability

 👨‍🏫 Alongside my work, I **mentor computer science students**, acting as a tech lead/project manager.
 I guide them in project selection, industry-standard development practices, code reviews, and testing—providing an internship-like experience.